Intern & Volunteer in Africa

 FUN FACTS ABOUT AFRICA

-Most of the world’s cocoa beans come from Africa!
-70% to be exact, which is why foundations like Fair Trade are so important to ensure farmers and workers are treated fairly.
-The main source of the world’s cocoa is provided thanks to the Ivory Coast, Ghana, Nigeria and Cameroon.
+- Most of the world’s cocoa beans come from Africa – 70% to be exact.
+That’s why foundations like Fair Trade are so important to ensure farmers and workers are treated fairly.

 African countries with intern and volunteer projects